 Truths for when you’re feeling like a failure as a mom

-Instead of listening to Satan’s lies, we need to combat the lies with God’s truth.
-So, what are some ways we can combat the lies with truth when we are feeling like we’re failing as a mom?
+Instead of listening to Satan’s lies, you need to combat the lies with God’s truth.
+So, what are some ways you can combat the lies with truth when you are feeling like a complete failure?
+Yes, you may be having a tough day, but let me share some words of encouragement with you.

-There are several ways we can combat Satan’s lies.
+There are several ways we can combat the lies of the enemy.
 We need to get God’s truth into our heads and into our hearts instead of the lies that Satan has been telling us.
+Culture is also throwing lies at us via social media and entertainment.
+The most important thing you can do is combat those lies with truth.
 Here are some ways we can do that.

 - Read and write down Scripture.
 God’s Word is the ultimate truth.
 Find verses that speak truth to you, or even start with some of the verses in this post.
 Read over them again and again.
 Write them down.
 Meditate on them and memorize them.

 - Pray.
 And pray.
 And pray.
 We need to be in constant prayer throughout the day.
-God can give us the wisdom we need.
+It may feel like a little thing, but God can give us the wisdom we need.
+Our prayers are powerful!

 - Listen to worship and praise music.
 Hearing this music in the background will help keep our hearts and minds focused upward.
 It’s hard to lose patience with your child when you were just singing praise to the Lord.